kimoppalfens/kimoppalfens.github.io/_posts/2011-07-22-The-move-to-modern.md

   - ConfigMgr
 ---

-My take on moving to modern and the Co-Management bridge
+The Co-Management bridge and moving to Modern.
 # Intro #
 Unless you've been living under a rock since the release of Windows 10 you should've heard the hype around moving to Modern in the Microsoft Stack.
 In this post, which might turn into a post series, as this is a topic I can talk/write about quite a bit, I'll share my personal view on this.